KJZou56/KJZou56.github.io/README.md

 In this machine learning pricing optimization case study, we will take the data of a cafe and, based on their past sales, identify the optimal prices for their items based on the price elasticity of the items to maximize the profit.

-Language: Python

-Libraries: pandas, numpy, matplotlib, statsmodels, seaborn

 ### [Credit card fraud as a classification problem](https://github.com/KJZou56/credit-card-fraud-detection)

 Like any other technology that has been introduced in the world, the internet also comes with pros and cons.
 All of us enjoy the pros as the internet has changed our lifestyle by enhancing our communication.
 But, at the same time, we are witnessing digital frauds, which include fraudulent transactions through stolen credit cards.
 Credit card companies must identify fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
 And this project is all about detecting such fraudulent transactions with the help of customers' attributes and transactions information.

-Such problems can be tackled with Data Science and its importance, along with Machine Learning, cannot be overstated.
-This project intends to illustrate the modelling of a data set using machine learning with Credit Card Fraud Detection.
+Such problems can be tackled with Data Science along with Machine Learning, and its importance cannot be overstated.
+This project intends to illustrate the modelling of a data set using machine learning for Credit Card Fraud Detection.

-Language: Python

-Libraries: pandas, numpy, matplotlib, seaborn, sklearn, imblearn

 ## Work experience
 ### Economics Instructor, Freelancing (Jan.
 2023 to Present)